New and improved, no longer confusingly sharing a name with a completely unrelated Tau unit! Rangers- ask for them at your local Eldar Outlet Store!

 As Craftworld units Rangers come with the usual complement of special rules to match- Battle Focus isn’t much good to them due to not working on heavy weapons (though it will occasionally see use), while Ancient Doom mostly acts as a disadvantage due to their mediocre close combat performance.
 Each Ranger comes with a Shuriken Pistol (useful in a pinch, but usually not seeing much action) and a Ranger Long Rifle, which has the usual S4, 36″ range, and mortal wounds on 6s that most all sniper weapons in the game have (plus being able to target characters, of course.)
 However, they also come with a surprising number of other features that more than make their relatively-high price point much more acceptable.

 Cameleoline Cloaks is also very powerful, giving all enemies a flat -1 to hit them with shooting attacks and giving them +2 to armor saves (rather than +1) when in cover.
 This can make Rangers incredibly difficult to shift when they find themselves a good piece of terrain to hide in, as they would be rocking a 3+ save and thus can easily shrug off most basic weapons- not to mention stacking it with the Alaitoc bonus or psychic powers.

 Although other, flashier-looking units in the Craftworlds codex tend to get all of the attention (either positive or negative), Rangers are a critical part of a Craftworld army because they allow those other units to do their job unimpeded in the face of reserve and melee strategies.
-Dark Reapers are certainly powerful, but who cares how well they shoot when they’re locked in combat on turn 1?
+Dark Reapers are certainly powerful, but who cares how well they shoot when they’re locked in combat by the enemy?
 With Rangers, this largely isn’t a problem at all, as they can push back enemy reserves almost to the point of uselessness.

 It is this utility- plus their presence in the troop slot in order to help maximize command points- that makes Rangers so valuable to the army.
 Guardian Defenders are a great unit for tearing up enemy infantry, to be sure, but Rangers bring enormous amounts of general usefulness to the army that other units simply can’t cover.
 Blocking off enemy reserves is extremely important, as we’ve already mentioned- it stops units arriving from reserves from ruining your carefully-laid plans, especially in combination with the Forewarning stratagem.
 But not every enemy army has major reserve elements in it- even so, Rangers have so many other jobs they can do that rarely will they fail to make a major impact on the match.
 Their ability to deploy forward onto objectives means that a Craftworlds player can be holding objectives from the early turns of the game quite easily, potentially giving an early lead on points for the primary mission or accumulating points for secondary missions (Recon, Behind Enemy Lines) in the opening turns.
 Rangers can also be used- albeit in a somewhat more sacrificial capacity- to block off enemy movement early in the game.
 Against anything without the Fly keyword, they can form an impassible wall that can limit the enemy’s ability to maneuver in those critical first one or two turns.
 In short, though Rangers may not look like an exciting unit most of the time, they can perform a variety of utilitarian roles that can make or break an army.
 The Craftworlds book without Rangers in it (or at the old price of 20pts/model) is a completely different type of animal.